-Use of non-compliant suppliers, high end strategy engagements and pricing above the capped rates listed in the Standard Commercial Framework are considered exceptions and any such engagement must:
+Use of non-compliant suppliers, high end strategy engagements and pricing above the capped rates in the standard commercial framework are considered 'not compliant' to the framework and any such engagement must:

 - have your agency head /Secretary or Cluster Chief Financial Officer sign off before going to market

-- seek 3 competitive quotes for the required works
+- seek a minimum of 3 competitive quotes for the required works

 - report details in the Major Suppliers' Portal